-Now, you must show your creditors what you have come up with.
+The next step is to approach your creditors with your offer of what you can pay.
 The more evidence you supply, the more likely they are to understand and agree.
-The more confidence they have in you, the better.
+The more confidence they have in you the better.
 They could even agree to freeze your interest and charges.
 If they reject your proposal, it may be a sign that you require an alternative, more formal solution, such as an IVA, or a Trust Deed.
 There is also a risk that they may lose confidence in your ability to pay, and take legal action against you.

 Step 3: Stick to your agreement

-Now that they’ve agreed, you simply need to keep up with your new payments.
-To make this as easy as possible, you need to make sure you put a lot of time, care and effort into Step 1.
+Now that your creditors have agreed, you need to keep up with your new payment schedule.
+To make this easy as possible, you need to make sure you put a lot of time, care and effort into Step 1.
 If you have used a third party, your payments may be made to them, and they will distribute it to your creditors.
 If your circumstances change, it is a good idea to communicate with your creditors as soon as possible.

-- As it is not a formal solution, it doesn’t appear on any public insolvency register.
-This means more security for your personal data, as insolvency registers often require your name, address, occupation, and a number of other details.
+- As it is not a formal solution, it does not appear on any public insolvency register.
+This means more security for your personal date, as insolvency registers often require your name, address, & occupation.